anantojha/Website-Interaction-Data-Analyzer/README.md

 Running Instructions:

 -> navigate to project directory using command line \
--> enter 'python2 csv_reader.py 1' to compute
+-> enter 'python2 csv_reader.py 1' to compute statistic for part 1
+-> enter 'python2 csv_reader.py 2' to compute statistic for part 2